vorons/nibbleblog-plugin-admin/README.md

 * Viewing a page?
 Redirect to editing the page.
 * Viewing a post?
 Redirect to editing the post.
+* Viewing a list of posts?
+Redirect to Manage Posts.
 * Viewing a category?
 Redirect to Manage Categories.
 * Viewing tags or 404 pages?
 Redirect to the Dashboard.